apache/incubator-crail-website/_posts/blog/2017-07-25-crail-nvme-flash.md

 <br>
 <div style="text-align: justify">
 <p>
-In the following experiment we gradually artificially limit DRAM resources to leverage more and more flash memory in a Spark/Crail Terasort application.
+In the following experiment we gradually limit DRAM resources to leverage more and more flash memory in a Spark/Crail Terasort application.
 We sort 200GB of data and reduce memory in 20% steps from all data in memory to all data in flash.
 The plot shows that by putting all the data in flash we only reduce the sorting time by around 48%.
 Considering the cost of DRAM and the advances in technology described above we believe cheaper NVM storage can replace DRAM for most of the applications with only a minor performance decrease.
 </p>
 </div>